I. — Field NotesVeracruz · 19°25′N · 97°06′WVol. IV / 2026

 Saving the wild orchids of México.

 Orchidarc is a UK-registered conservation NGO working in the cloud forests of Mexico.
-We protect wild orchid populations through field research, habitat restoration, IUCN Red List assessment — and the documentary films we make to bring those forests to the world.
+We protect wild orchid populations through field research, habitat restoration, IUCN Red List assessment — and documentary films that bring those forests to the world.

 § 02 — Discovery